 We generally give this advice on being a Project Director for more than one application:

-While it is not prohibited to do so (either in a specific program priority area or for specific AFRI RFAs as a whole), AFRI programs discourage the same individual from submitting more than one application as lead/first Project Director.
+While it is not prohibited to do so (either in a specific program priority area or for specific AFRI NOFOs as a whole), AFRI programs discourage the same individual from submitting more than one application as lead/first Project Director.
 Because of the competitive nature of the AFRI program, it is often best to select one project and put the time into writing the strongest application that you can.
 However, there is similarly no prohibition against more than one grant being given to a single project director, but some program area priorities do have a limit on the number of grants an institution may receive.

 For Co-PDs and collaborators, there is also no prohibition on being on more than one project.